Introducing Dekart RSA Cryptoprovidersecret key will never be revealed by somebody else.

 How it works:

-- After downloading and installing Dekart RSA Cryptographic Provider, you will see the program’s applet in the Control Panel;
+- After downloading and installing Dekart RSA Cryptographic Provider, you will with or without the digital certificate.

 In contrast, if your main concern is privacy and obscurity, you should migrate the digital certificate to the secret key as well.